SteamServerUI/SteamServerUI/readme.md

 ## 📜 License

 This project is licensed under the STATIONEERS SERVER UI LICENSE AGREEMENT (could update the name eventually) - see the [LICENSE](LICENSE) file for details.

+Cleared 400MB of Executables from the Git History on 17.05.2025